nspcc-dev/neofs-spec/README.md

 Initially, the idea is to create a broad and complete initial version of the document, which will be polished in the future.

 ## Adding pictures
-Pictures should be placed in `pic` directory of corresponding section.
+Pictures should be placed in `pic` directory of the corresponding section.
 Vector formats are preferred and strongly recommended.
 Please always provide the source file for the picture to allow future edits.

 Expected formats:
 * [PlantUML](plantuml.com)